 As a native New Yorker from Long Island, our Jewish identity and culture were a big part of family life.
-I went to synagogue, attended Hebrew school and celebrated the Jewish holidays.
-Around the age of 7, my best friend Chris (a gentile) invited me to church with her family; my first exposure to a religion outside of Judaism.
+I went to synagogue, attended Hebrew school, and celebrated the Jewish holidays.
+Around the age of seven, my best friend Chris (a Gentile) invited me to church with her family – my first exposure to a religion outside of Judaism.

 Noticing a Bible on her table one day, I opened it up to a picture of a man.
-Chris told me “That’s Jesus; that’s God.”
-It planted questions in my mind about “why is there one God for the gentiles and another God for the Jews?”
-These were questions that I would continue to wrestle with for the next thirty years.
+Chris told me, “That’s Jesus; that’s God.”
+It planted questions in my mind like “why is there one God for the Gentiles and another God for the Jews?”
+These were questions that I would continue to wrestle with for the next 30 years.
 After receiving my own Bible from a co-worker years later, I learned that Jesus was Jewish!
-I began believing His claims but as a Jewish person what would that mean?
+I began believing His claims, but as a Jewish person, what would that mean?
 I couldn’t tell my family… couldn’t talk to the rabbi.

-Several weeks later, during a Jews for Jesus Friday night Shabbat service I sensed a confirmation that what I had been reading about Jesus all those years was indeed true and prayed to receive Him into my heart.
-After volunteering with Jews for Jesus for the next three years, I joined the staff in NY where I met my husband Larry, also a Jewish believer in Jesus.
-That Jesus is the Jewish Messiah and believing in Him in the most Jewish thing you can do (Romans 1:16)!
+Several weeks later, during a Jews for Jesus Friday night Shabbat service, I sensed a confirmation that what I had been reading about Jesus all those years was indeed true and prayed to receive Him into my heart.
+After volunteering with Jews for Jesus for the next three years, I joined the staff in New York where I met my husband Larry, also a Jewish believer in Jesus.
+Jesus is the Jewish Messiah and believing in Him is the most Jewish thing you can do (Romans 1:16)!